-There’s a rule out there, undoubtedly made long ago, and circulated widely as conventional wisdom that in the workplace you should never bring up a problem unless you have a proposed solution.
+There’s a rule out there, circulated widely as conventional wisdom, that you should never bring up a problem in the workplace unless you have a proposed solution.

 Rule 6: Provide Solutions, Not Complaints.
 Complainers are the bane of your boss’s existence.
 Nothing is more irritating or more boring than listening to somebody kvetch about things that they’re not willing to change.
 So never bring up a problem unless you’ve got a solution to propose–or are willing to take the advice the boss gives you.

 The argument goes that if you just bring up problems, then you’ll be seen as a whiner, as a complainer who drones on endlessly about problems that can’t be solved or that no one knows how to solve.

 The question: is this a good rule?

 Let’s take an old example from my career.
 It’s 1990, you work at Ingres which is $250M division of ASK, and you compete in the relational database market against Oracle, who is about $1B.
 You are getting your ass kicked up and down by Oracle in the RDBMS market.
 Management is silently executing a retreat strategy into the application development tools market and worse yet, your parent company, ASK, is betting all-in on a new version of Ingres 4GL that only works on the Ingres DBMS for their next-generation ERP system.

 - Oracle is killing us in the DBMS market.

 - We are moving into tools when “runtimes” are increasingly free and there is no money to be made